wheresvic/ok-puter/README.md

 - requires `node >= v8.x.x`
 - requires google chrome for voice recognition to work

-At the very basic level, you will need an API running on `localhost` or whatever to be able to excute local commands.
-An API is already provided at `https://api.ok-puter.tech/` with the following end-points (check the url for a full API specification):
+At the very basic level, you will need an API running on `localhost` to be able to execute local commands:
-- `GET /timeline/:userScreenName` : returns the latest 20 tweets for a given user in json format
+- `GET /music/:action` : where `action` is specified in the list of `commands` in `commandParser.js`

 ## Commands